Berry-House-YYC/calgarygroups/src/content/organizations/social-club/calgary-longboard-club.md

 description: "A community group for longboarding enthusiasts.
 They host weekly clinics and group rides to teach skills, promote safety, and build camaraderie among riders."
 ---

-Focused on Sports & Rec.
+Focused on Sports and Rec.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>